gvwilson/sensibleadventures/nardica/nardica.md

 the swell beneath them grew stronger, and the tension Iffy hadn't realized she was carrying in her shoulders began to ease.

-Uncle Jack took the first watch---he wouldn't entrust the *Guinevere* to anyone else this close to shore.
+Uncle Jack took the first watch, grumbling that they were probably going to be hauled in by the Marines and if that happened he wanted to be sure he was the one doing the talking.
 Aunt Naggie said she would take the second, then shooed Iffy off to get some sleep.
-"You can talk to him in the mornin'," she said firmly.
+"You can talk to Mister Johnson in th' mornin'," she said firmly.
 "Let him have his rest now,
-an' you get yours."
+an' you get some too."
-Then she smiled the warm, sad smile that only came out when she and her lost sister's child were alone.
+Then she smiled the way she only did when she and foster daughter were alone together.
-"You'll wanna have plenty o' rest behind you when we get there so you can go chasin' after that special friend o' yours."
+"You'll wanna have plenty o' rest before we get there so you can go chasin' after that special friend o' yours."

 "I ain't got no special friend!"
 Iffy protested automatically.
-Her aunt tousled her hair and left.
+Still smiling,
+her aunt pulled her into a hug and kissed the shaven top of her head, then gently pulled the door of the storage locker closed behind her.

-Iffy stretched out on her narrow bunk and paged through her nature book.
+Iffy pulled her nature book out from under her narrow mattress and stretched out to page through it.
 The orca,
 the tiger,
 the giraffe...
-She ran her fingers over the flat, still pictures, stubbornly trying to keep her eyelids from drooping until she couldn't remember why they shouldn't.
+She ran her fingers over the pictures, all the more mysterious because they didn't move or react, and stubbornly tried to keep her eyelids from drooping until she couldn't remember why they shouldn't.

 *She was on deck.